 Groundskeepers can find employment anywhere there are yards and land with trees, lawn, flowers and shrubs.
 Opportunities are available at gardens, conservatories, parks, cemeteries, golf courses and sports fields, as well as larger private residences.
 According to the U.S. Bureau of Labor Statistics (BLS), employment of grounds maintenance workers was expected to increase 11% from 2016-2026, which was faster than average growth compared to other occupations.
 Landscaping and groundskeeping workers earned an average yearly salary of $30,940 in 2018.

 Other options to consider in this career field include:

-> Usually having a bachelor's degree in landscape architecture, along with licensing in most states, these professionals plan the landscaping for areas like parks and campuses, in addition to the yards of private homes.
-The BLS projected average employment growth of 5%, from 2014-2024 for these positions.
-In 2015, the BLS also reported their annual mean wage as $68,600.
+Usually having a bachelor's degree in landscape architecture, along with licensing in most states, these professionals plan the landscaping for areas like parks and campuses, in addition to the yards of private homes.
+The BLS projected the average employment growth of 6%, from 2016-2026 for these positions.
+In 2018, the BLS also reported their annual mean wage as $73,160.

-> Forest and Conservation Worker
+Forest and Conservation Worker

-> These workers, who function under the direction of conservation technicians and foresters, strive to improve the quality of forests, through development, maintenance and protection.
+These workers, who function under the direction of conservation technicians and foresters, strive to improve the quality of forests, through development, maintenance and protection.
 Jobs may often be secured with just a high school education, and then the necessary skills are learned while on the job.
-A slower than average job growth of 4% was expected from 2014 through 2024, according to the BLS.
-An annual mean salary of $29,860 was earned by these workers in 2015.
+A job decline of 2% was expected from 2016 through 2026, according to the BLS.
+An annual mean salary of $31,320 was earned by these workers in 2018.